oniseven/CI3-AdminLTE/README.md

 ## Server Requirements

-- PHP version 5.6 or newer is recommended.
-(Testing in PHP 7)
+- PHP version 7 (It has to be 7+ because I use ?? in some of the code)
-- MySQL Server.
-(Testing in MariaDB 10.5.4)
+- MySQL Server (Testing in MariaDB 10.5.4)
-- Composer.
+- Composer

 ## Installations